Better Photos, Clearer Video. This is what you get...

 Record video up to 4K.
 The main benefit of 4K video is you get much smoother, sharper and clearer video that’s just beautiful to look at.
-The iPhone 8 also gives you extra features like time lapse which condenses an entire day into a few seconds, slow motion to catch every detail of that action shot and optical image stabilisation that removes that “shaky hands” look.
+The iPhone X’s video also gives you extra features like time lapse which condenses an entire day into a few seconds, slow motion to catch every detail of that action shot and optical image stabilisation that removes that “shaky hands” look.

 Augmented Reality and your Camera

-One of the biggest features is Augmented Reality (AR).
+One of the biggest features in the iPhone X is Augmented Reality (AR).
 At its essence, AR is digital information overlaid with the real world using your camera.
 The best way to understand how it works is through the new Measure app: You hold your phone up to an object or area and use a virtual tape measure to give you the length and height of it.
-Both cameras on the iPhone 8, are individually calibrated with new gyroscopes and accelerometers to accurately track motion.
+Both cameras on the iPhone X, are individually calibrated with new gyroscopes and accelerometers to accurately track motion.
 For example, you can have a video chat with an animated face over your real face and as you blink your eyes, your animated face also blinks.
 It’s the same with mouth and tongue movements.
 At a restaurant and need help choosing a bottle of wine from the menu?
 Via the Vivino app, Hold your camera up to the wine list and it will give you ratings on each wine!
 AR games like the global phenomenon Pokemon Go create new and exciting worlds via your camera.

 Just tap the part of the photo you want in focus and the camera will automatically bring focus to that part on the screen, allowing you to quickly capture moments more accurately.